isomerpages/moe-sst/index.md

 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: The General Office will be closed at 4:30pm on Monday, 28 April 2025, in support of the nation-wide 'Eat With Your Family Day' initiative.
+notification: The General Office will be closed at 4:30pm on Monday, 28 April 2025, in support of the nation-wide 'Eat With Your Family Day' initiative. |
+  Please note that SST is a polling station for the upcoming General Election.
+  The school will be closed at 12.00pm on Friday, 2 May 2025 to facilitate the set up for Polling Day. | The school will also be closed on Monday, 5 May 2025 (off in lieu for Polling Day).
 sections:
   - hero:
       background: /images/Hero Banner/15Anniv_HeroBanner_nologo.svg